MohamadMansouri/radare2-plugin-FIRST/README.md

 	| Fstg              get annotations saved in FIRST
 	| Fstgc             get all created annotations saved in FIRST (this does not depend on the opened file)
 	| Fsth [addr]       get annotation history of a function
-	| Fsthh [addr]      get annotation history of a function that don't exist in this file (you can see all created annotations using Fstgc)
+	| Fsthh [id]    	get annotation history of a function that don't exist in this file (you can see all created annotations using Fstgc)
 	| Fst+ [id]         apply annotations
 	| Fsts [func]       scan for similar functions in FIRST
 	| Fstsa             scan all functions for similar functions in FIRST